Five Warning Signs From Swollen Ankles

 Vascular diseases in the lower extremities are classified as arterial or venous:

-- Arterial disease may be due to a local defect in the arteries such as aneurysms; or, as a result of other diseases such as arteriosclerosis.
+- Arterial diseases may come from a local defect in the arteries, like aneurysms.
+They can also happen as a result of other diseases like arteriosclerosis.

-- Venous diseases include varices and venous thromboses.
+- Venous diseases include varicose veins and venous thromboses.

 3. Exercises done incorrectly

-If you exercise on your own, you run the risk of doing it incorrectly.
-To be sure, check for any swelling in your ankles.
+If you exercise on your own, you run the risk of doing it improperly.
+Just to be sure, check for any swelling in your ankles.

-- The latter is different because it’s usually accompanied by pain felt inside, rather than superficially.
+- The second one is different because it usually comes along with the pain you feel on the inside, rather than superficially.

 5. Reaction to medication

-- Heat the water.
-When it starts to boil, add the chamomile.
+- Heat the water and once it starts to boil, add the chamomile

-- Remove from heat and wait for it to cool.
+- Then, remove from heat and wait for it to cool

-- Massage from the feet to the knees using circular motions.
+- Finally, massage from the feet to the knees with circular motions